 • Rhinitis.

-When an infection enters the body, its first reaction is temperature.
+When an infection enters the body, its first reaction is fever.
 Skin rashes can appear with or without fever.
-There are several infectious diseases that are a symptom of a rash.
+There are several infectious diseases, the symptom of which is a rash.

 This group includes: